thibaultlaurens/tech-notes/fundamentals/04-software-programming.md

 - **Prototype**: Creates a new object from an existing object.
 - **Singleton**: Ensures only one instance of an object is created.

-#### Structural Patterns

-Structural patterns are about organizing different classes and objects to form larger structures and provide new functionality.
+**Structural patterns** are about organizing different classes and objects to form larger structures and provide new functionality:

 - **Adapter**: Allows for two incompatible classes to work together by wrapping an interface around one of the existing classes.
 - **Bridge**: Decouples an abstraction so two classes can vary independently.